 THE GLEN SIT

 It's hard to pinpoint exactly when or how The Glen Sit originated.
 Perhaps it was always the Glen's desire to emulate their human companions.
 Or, it could simply be the logical outcome of centuries spent wanting to please us.
-We do know that Glens have been doing it for years; and it seems to be yet another unique quirk of the breed.
+We do know that Glens have been doing The Sit for years; and it seems to be yet another unique quirk of the breed.
 One hard fact I have established is that Glens will only do The Sit if they like you.
 Quite right too.